Kansas City Bankruptcy Attorney

 The monetary limits cannot be doubled by joint filers, so married filers are limited to the $15,000 or $5,000 limit.

 This is a quick overview of the homestead exemptions in Kansas and Missouri.
-To fully understand exemptions and how they apply to your individual situation you need to arrange a free bankruptcy consultation with a Kansas City bankruptcy attorney.
+To fully understand exemptions and how they apply to your individual situation you need to arrange a free bankruptcy consultation with our experienced bankruptcy lawyers so you can protect your assets to the fullest.